hzabun/llm-agent-desktop-gui/README.md

 # LLM agent desktop GUI
 A desktop GUI to interact with an LLM agent (chatbot which can use external tools).
+Can play Tic-Tac-Toe and changes its picture based on sentiment.

 ![simple chat showcase](https://github.com/hzabun/llm-agent-desktop-gui/blob/main/images/simple_chat.gif)